Table of Contents

-With the release of ServiceNow Orlando came the ability to manage changes to applications through Source Control system (GitHub repositories) and release processes through a ServiceNow CI/CD pipeline.
-This requires shifting your development model from Global to Scoped Apps.
+The release of ServiceNow Orlando allowed users to manage application changes through the Source Control system (GitHub repositories) and release processes through a ServiceNow CI/CD pipeline.
+That said, this requires you to configure and shift your development model from global to scoped apps.

 Introducing a Source Control system in the development process allows you to:

-• Streamline DevOps: Automate change deployment and get them from development, through test, and into production faster
+- Optimize and streamline ServiceNow DevOps: Automate change deployment and get them from development so you can run tests and go into production faster.

-• Accelerate development: Deliver applications faster so your team can iterate on feedback early and often
+- Accelerate development: Deliver applications rapidly so your team can iterate on feedback early and often.

 So, what does CI/CD mean in ServiceNow terms?
-It means that development teams are able to work in a shared Git repository for better collaboration.
-Managers also have full transparency of work being done.
-And excitingly, deployment pipelines can be automated from Dev all the way to Prod.
+For starters, development teams can work in a shared Git repository for better collaboration.
+Managers also have full transparency of the work being done.
+And excitingly, deployment pipelines can be automated from development all the way to production.

 Is this part of the agile model?